dwogsi/dotfiles/README.md

 Preview
 -------

-What does it looks like ?
+What does it look like ?

 ![preview](https://raw.github.com/dwogsi/dotfiles/master/preview.png)